GerritCodeReview/plugins_messageoftheday/src/main/resources/Documentation/config.md

 	displayed up to and including that date:time.
 The message will not be displayed any more after that date:time.
 This field is required.
 If not set, the message will not be displayed.
-	The format of this field is `YYYYMMdd:HHmm`.
+	The format of this field is `yyyyMMdd:HHmm`.

 ## Message content and location